Congress leaders slam derogatory comments by Union minister against Gehlot | Politics

 Baghel also said that Gehlot was born on the day when a thousand liars had died.

-Former deputy chief minister Sachin Pilot, Pradesh Congress Committee chief Govind Singh Dotasra and Health Minister Raghu Sharma condemned the remarks.
+Former deputy chief minister Sachin Pilot, Pradesh Congress Committee chief Govind Singh Dotasra, Transport Minister Pratap Singh Khachariyawas, and Health Minister Raghu Sharma condemned the remarks.

+In Jaipur, Congress workers burnt an effigy of the Union minister and raised slogans against him while demanding an apology.

 Highlighting the contents of the manifesto that the Congress came out with ahead of the 2018 Rajasthan assembly polls, Baghel alleged that the Ashok Gehlot-led government has failed to fulfil promises made to people.